IgorMarques/laptop-1/README.md

 Credits
 -------

-The 18F laptop script is based on and inspired by [thoughtbot's laptop](https://github.com/thoughtbot/laptop) script.
+This labtop script is forked from 18F laptop script which is based on and inspired by [thoughtbot's laptop](https://github.com/thoughtbot/laptop) script.

 ### Public domain